 Indulge by Festivale

-Celebrating the very best of Tasmanian food and drinks, Indulge by Festivale is a Tasmanian Food and Wine Festival that will be held on the playing field of UTAS from Friday 5 February to Sunday 7 February.
+Celebrating the very best of Tasmanian food and drinks, Indulge by Festivale is a Tasmanian Food and Wine Festival that will be held in City Park, Launceston from Friday 2 February to Sunday 4 February.
 With an incredible entertainment line-up of solo artists, duos and jazz bands designed for you to listen to as you sit back and relax.
 There’s also a raft of food, beer and spirit producers who will offer up a taste of the best from the Apple Isle.
-Whilst this will be a little different in 2021, we’re sure there’s going to be a great atmosphere to enjoy all the goodness of Summer in Launceston.
+We’re sure there’s going to be a great atmosphere to enjoy all the goodness of Summer in Launceston.

-After 10 years in Hobart and three wins as Best Contemporary Music Festival, Mona Foma is heading to Launceston from 15-17 January.
-Book your tickets for Evening Concerts by the Tamar as the line-up is impressive, including Evan Carydakis Quartet and The Broken Girls Club.
+After 10 years in Hobart and three wins as Best Contemporary Music Festival, Mona Foma is heading to Launceston on 2 March 2024.
+Book your tickets for Evening Concerts by the Tamar as the line-up is impressive, including TISM, Cash Savage and the Last Drinks & Mulga Bore Hard Rock .
 Enjoy a free laser show at the gorge each night from 9:30pm at Cataract Gorge, with 12m high water jets going off in time with electronic composition beamed straight to your phone.
 Royal Park is where you will find delicious food courtesy of food trucks and bars, not to mention the live music.
 For the full program visit Mona Foma.

 It’s summer and time to get out on the water!
 It’s a great way to see a different perspective of Launceston rather than on foot.
-Tasmanian Safaris run a 45-minute Tamar River Canoe Tour between the Old Seaport and the lower reaches of Cataract Gorge.
+Launceston Scenic River Kayak Tours run a 90-minute guided tour where you can explore the Launceston waterfront and Kanamaluka / Tamar River.
 And don’t worry if you don’t think you’re up to paddling, these Hobie canoes are pedal -powered, just like a bike.
 The tour is suitable all ages and a great family activity.

 Tamar River Cruises